-I want you to write down your worst fear about this situation with your mother.
+I want you to write down your worst fear about having lost your parent and, for some of you, going to live with someone new.

 Do not put names on the cards, as they will be collected.

 Write so someone else can read it.

 ALLOW A FEW MINUTES FOR WRITING DOWN THE FEAR.

 Please give me your cards.

 COLLECT THE CARDS; SHUFFLE THEM; PASS THEM BACK OUT; AND HAVE EACH YOUTH READ A CARD ALOUD.

 What do you think of those fears?

+Caregiver/Parent/Youth Curriculum Phase III, V.4, 8/10/98 Session 12 - YOUTH Family Studies Unit 212/645-8883

 ENCOURAGE DISCUSSION.
-KEEP MAKING THE POINT THAT PEOPLE CAN'T HELP HOW THEY FEEL FEARS ARE EXPECTED IN THIS SITUATION
+KEEP MAKING THE POINT THAT PEOPLE CAN'T HELP HOW THEY FEEL.
+FEARS ARE EXPECTED IN THIS SITUATION.